bvjablo/brain-signal-interpreter/README.md

 * Numpy
 * Pickle

 1. Enter the pathnames of your blink and no_blink data samples into the DataReader.py parameters and adjust the pickle names accordingly.
-Run the script (python3 DataReader.py).
+Run the script (python3 DataReader.py)
-2. Repeat previous step for the test data you will use to test the model after training.
+2. Repeat previous step for the test data you will use to test the model after training
 3. Adjust the pickle pathnames for BlinkNetwork.py in lines 14-15 and 54-55.
-Run the BlinkNetwork script to see the results (python3 BlinkNetwork.py).
+Run the BlinkNetwork script to see the results (python3 BlinkNetwork.py)